 • infection occurred in childhood or old age;

-• not started treatment on time;
+• treatment not started on time;

 • frequent change of sexual partners;